 Translation makes a comeback

 Among language teachers and researchers, translation as a language learning method is enjoying something of a comeback.
+It’s no accident that on the programme for London’s Language Show in 2020 there were two talks aimed at language teachers about the value of translation.

 In the widest sense, this is part of a broader move from the more extreme forms of the “communicative method” to some readmission of L1 as a language of instruction in the classroom.